Malawi Country Report

 Malawi has made recent advances in regulations easing starting a business, but investors face other obstacles.
 Corruption, including requests for bribes, is a notable risk.
 Strikes and labour-related protests will most certainly escalate among civil servants.
 Operational obstacles for businesses also lie in Malawi's poor basic infrastructure: the country is landlocked and high transport costs are exacerbated by poor roads.
 The labour market is poorly developed, with skilled labour being limited.
 The legal system is often subject to delay through budgetary shortfalls.

 No major non-state armed groups are active in Malawi, with the terrorism threat being minimal.
 Renewed fighting between government forces and Mozambican National Resistance (Resistência Nacional Moçambicana: RENAMO) militants in neighbouring Mozambique has led to an influx of refugees into Malawi.
 In March 2016, UN refugee agency UNHCR indicated that refugee numbers in Malawi had climbed to nearly 10,000, with most arriving in Kapise, some 5 km from the joint border.
 The influx of refugees has led to the reopening of a camp at Luwani in 2016.
 Malawi and Mozambique have reached an agreement to repatriate the remaining 3,000 Mozambican refugees back to their home country.

-A previously mostly dormant border row between Malawi and Tanzania over Lake Malawi (also known as Lake Nyasa) was reignited in 2011 when Malawi began issuing licences for oil and gas exploration in a disputed portion of the lake.
-Malawi points to an 1890 colonial agreement as evidence of its claim, but Tanzania believes the boundary should lie in the middle of the portion of territory between them.
+A previously dormant border row between Malawi and Tanzania over Lake Malawi (also known as Lake Nyasa) was reignited in 2011 when Malawi began issuing licences for oil and gas exploration in a disputed portion of the lake.
 Military conflict is unlikely, with diplomatic avenues and regional mediation being pursued.
-Seeking a ruling from the International Court of Justice has been raised as an option if the dispute drags on.
+Malawi is likely to seek a ruling from the International Court of Justice if Tanzania challenges the jurisdiction of oil blocks 35N and 35S issued by Malawi.

 Vaccinations required to enter the country